 Has the release of the federal regulations slowed the state level legislation?

 No, in some cases it has increased the visibility to states.
 Let’s take a look at California, for example: they are leading the charge in not selling to minors by increasing tobacco purchasing age to 21, increasing delivery restrictions and photo identification rules, and are pushing towards banning vaping in public parks and beaches.

-“I think that one difference is that, what they have in England that we don’t have here is have public health groups that are embracing harm reduction.” – Dr. Michael Siegel
+Dr. Siegel did a great job explaining the differences between the two forms of public health in our webinar: “I think that one difference is that, what they have in England that we don’t have here is have public health groups that are embracing harm reduction.”

 Based on the direction of the FDA and news stories, we predict that we’ll start to see a push for flavor bans, requirements for ingredients to be listed on the products, and even more tax hikes on e-cigs.
 We have been waiting for this industry to become regulated for quite some time now.
 Unfortunately, the regulations failed to address some of the major concerns plaguing the vaping industry.
 For instance, the FDA deeming regulations did not address the risk of exploding e-cig batteries, nor did they specify a set temperature for e-liquids to prevent the release of carcinogens due to overheating.

 As most pro-vaping tobacco control experts predicted, the FDA is already experiencing issues in keeping up with enforcing the regulations.
 As a result of their website crashing while vape companies were attempting to register their products by the December 31, 2016 deadline, the FDA has extended the registration deadline to June 30, 2017 for all vaping companies who were already manufacturing their products prior to August 8, 2016, when the regulations officially took effect.